tebe6502/mad-pascal-en-mkdocs/docs/procedures-functions.md

 end;
 ```

+### `keep`

+Normally unused procedures/functions are excluded from the compiled code to minimize the code size.
+The `KEEP` modifier forces a procedure/function to remain in the compiled code regardless of whether its used or not.
+THe modifier is required if the usage is inside an `ASM` block or a relocateable object file linked with `$LINK`.

 ### `register`

 Using `REGISTER` modifier causes the first three formal parameters of the **procedure/function** to be placed on the zero page, in 32-bit general-purpose registers `EDX`, `ECX`, `EAX` respectively.